What stood on the site of Brno’s New Town Hall before it became the city’s administrative building?

 Directions to next stop:

 Time for one more round of beers.
-From Dominikánské Square, turn left to Veselá Street and then take the first turn right to Středova.
-At the end of that street, turn left.
-Stopkova Plzeňská Pivnice is located at Česká 5.
-You’ll likely spot its antique red-and-white facade and a classic pub interior through the windows.
+From Dominikánské Square, turn left onto Veselá Street and then take the first right onto Středova Street.
+At the end of that street turn left.
+Stopkova Plzeňská Pivnice is located at Česká 5 – you’ll likely recognize its antique red-and-white facade and classic Czech pub interior through the windows.